JavaScript Iterables and Iterators

 What are Iterables in JavaScript?

-At its core, an iterable is an object that allows you to access its elements in a sequential manner.
-Notably, several built-in types in JavaScript are iterable, including Array, String, Map, Set, and more.
+At its core, an iterable is an object that implements the Symbol.iterator method, enabling sequential access to its elements.
+Several built-in types in JavaScript are iterable, including Array, String, Map, Set, and more.
+It is important to distinguish between an iterable (the object being traversed) and an iterator (the object returned by Symbol.iterator that actually performs the traversal).
 These iterables are integral to various operations, such as looping and data manipulation.

 For a detailed exploration of JavaScript Map and Set objects, please refer to our comprehensive guide on JavaScript Map and Set.